London mourners brave 9-hour wait to say goodbye to queen

 Associated Press

 The queue to pay respects to the late queen at Westminster Hall was at least a nine-hour wait, snaking across a bridge and along the south bank of the River Thames beyond Tower Bridge.
-But people said they didn’t mind the wait, and authorities rushed to offer services like portable toilets to make the slog bearable.
+But people said they didn’t mind the wait, and authorities arranged portable toilets and other facilities to make the slog bearable.

 “I’m glad there was a queue, because that gave us time to see what was ahead of us, prepared us and absorbed the whole atmosphere,” health care professional Nimisha Maroo said.
 “I wouldn’t have liked it if I’d had to just rush through.”